wi-re/wi-re.github.io/_pages/datasets.md

 layout: page
 title: datasets & validation
 permalink: /datasets/
-description: A growing collection of your cool projects.
+description: A collection of both validation cases, including their setup and execution with diffSPH (if implemented), and also datasets that can be used for training networks.
+Validation cases will also eventually contain sample trajectories for testing.
 nav: true
 nav_order: 3
 display_categories: [periodic, closed, boundary, freesurface, simulation]